 - providing you with healthcare and related services and to communicating with you in relation to the same (including in relation to complaints);

 - providing any treatments or prescriptions which have been prescribed to you or referring you to Boots for the fulfilment of any prescriptions;

 - communicating with any other individual that you ask us to update about your care, including family members and other healthcare professionals;

-- using our systems to compile and organise your answers to our health questionnaire to enable our healthcare professionals to better understand your healthcare needs and provide you with any relevant prescriptions;
+- using our systems to compile and organise your answers to our health questionnaire to enable our healthcare professionals to better assess your health, understand your healthcare needs and provide you with any relevant prescriptions;

 - making or receiving payments, fees and charges; and